Questions to the board from interested community members:

 Q: Why do we need a local library?
 We have libraries within 7 miles of Aloha in three different directions.

-A: This is true, but most of us believe that having a “neighborhood library” is better.
-Many of the local schools are cutting back their librarian services.
-We believe that having a local facility in which to connect with the WCCLS system (our goal) is better for Aloha residents than requiring residents to drive to Beaverton or Hillsboro to pick up or browse for their favorite book, magazine, CD or DVD.
-We also believe that a public facility that aids others in getting access to a free internet connected computer is needed in this community.
-A study done in 2008 showed that 20% of the participants of the WCCLS system live in the 97007 and 97006 zip code areas – which is our primary target audience.
+A: This is true, but we feel that having a community driven, neighborhood library is advantageous for Aloha residents.
+Many of the local schools are cutting back on librarian services, and access to libraries for those without personal transportation can be challenging.
+We believe that having a local facility connected to WCCLS is better for Aloha residents than requiring them to commute to the next closest library to pick up materials.
+We also recognize the need for a public facility that provides free access to internet connected computers.
+A study from 2008 showed that 20% of patrons using WCCLS live in the 97007 and 97006 zip code areas, which is our primary target audience.

 Q: When did the library open?